-A “cookie” is a piece of information that is stored on your computer’s hard drive and which records how you move your way around a website.
-This is especially so for when you revisit that website.
-Also it can present tailored options based on the information stored about your last visit.
+A “cookie” is a piece of information stored on your computer’s hard drive and records how you move your way around a website.
+This is especially so for when you revisit that Website.
+Also, it can present tailored options based on the information stored about your last visit.
 Cookies can also be used to analyse traffic and for advertising and marketing purposes.
 Cookies are used by nearly all websites and do not harm your system.

-What to check or change what types of cookies you wish to accept?
+What to check or change?
+What types of cookies do you wish to accept?

 Cookies are either:

-- Session cookies: These are only stored on your computer during your web session and are automatically deleted when you close your browser.
-They usually store an anonymous session ID allowing you to browse a website without having to log in to each page.
+- Session cookies are only stored on your computer during your web session and are automatically deleted when you close your browser.
+They usually store an anonymous session ID allowing you to browse a website without logging in to each page.
 But they do not collect any personal data from your computer; or

 Cookies can also be categorised as follows:

-- Strictly necessary cookies: These cookies are essential to enable you to use the website effectively, such as when buying a product and/or service/ Therefore cannot be turned off.
-Without these cookies, the services available to you on our website cannot be provided.
+- Strictly necessary cookies: These cookies are essential to enable you to use the Website effectively, such as when buying a product or service/ Therefore cannot be turned off.
+The services available on our Website cannot be provided without these cookies.
 These cookies do not gather information about you that could be used for marketing or remembering where you have been on the internet.